What to do in Granada in 2 days

 Maybe a cute tea house?

 In addition to the restaurants and tapas bars, there are very kindly decorated teterías or tea houses.
 There are many options around the city center that serve good quality teas and desserts.
-We don’t remember the name of the one we went (sorry 😅) so we can’t recommend you a specific one.
+We don’t remember the name of the one we went (sorry!) so we can’t recommend you a specific one.

-To finish the visit, we strongly suggest to spend the day doing some sightseeing while checking street markets, trying the food, and just walking around.
-Do you like a cold beer in a sunny square with someone playing the guitar in the background, or perhaps a hot coffee in front of a monumental cathedral?
+To finish the visit, we strongly suggest to spend the day doing some sightseeing while checking street markets, trying food, and just walking around.
+Do you like a cold beer in a sunny square with someone playing the guitar in the background? or perhaps a hot coffee in front of a monumental cathedral?

 Granada’s Cathedral